 Transportation to Tucson on a Budget

 Road tripping is usually the most budget-friendly way to travel.
-If you don’t have a reliable car that can travel to Tucson or you don’t want to put a lot of miles on your vehicle, then a Greyhound Bus is a great option!
+If you don’t have a reliable car that can travel to Tucson or you don’t want to put a lot of miles on your vehicle, then taking a Greyhound Bus could be a good option

 Greyhound opened a new terminal that is convenient to UofA, and downtown with access to streetcar and city bus lines.
 Currently all Sun Tran, Sun Link and Sun Express are free through June 30, 2022.
 Sunlink is the Tucson streetcar route.